Gregor and the Prophecy of Bane

 Gregor and the Prophecy of Bane is the second book in Suzanne Collins's children's novel series The Underland Chronicles.
 Published in 2004, the novel contains elements of high fantasy.
 The novel focuses on a prophecy mentioned at the end of Gregor the Overlander which the Underlanders believe requires the protagonist Gregor to hunt down and kill an evil white rat known as the "Bane".
-It is told in third person.
+The novel has been praised as a sequel and for showing the maturation of Gregor in the face of continually dark events.

 Several editions have been published, including standalone paperbacks and hardcovers and a paperback boxed set including all five books of the series.
 Listening Library published an audiobook version read by Paul Boehmer on April 11, 2006.
 The novel has also been released as an ebook, and is available from various online stores.
-Scholastic has rated its grade level equivalent as 5.3 and its lexile score as 680L, making it appropriate for the average 11–13 year-old.
-It has been praised as a sequel to the preceding novel and for showing the maturation of Gregor in the face of continually dark events.

 Plot summary

 Several months have passed since the events of the first novel, when Gregor and his baby sister Boots first fell into the subterranean kingdom of Regalia (a part of the "Underland") and undertook a quest to save their father, who was being held prisoner by a group of Underland rats.
 The Underland humans supported the siblings' mission because they believed it was prophesied by their founder, Bartholomew of Sandwich.
 At the beginning of the second novel, the Underland humans kidnap Boots to force her and Gregor (whom they call the "Warrior") to participate in another one of their prophecies.
 They interpret "The Prophecy of Bane" to mean that Gregor must kill a white rat (the "Bane") in order to prevent the humans' main enemies, the rats, from taking over the realm.
 A set of lines about a dying baby "turn[ing] the Warrior weak" convince the humans that Boots is in danger, and so the Regalians offer to protect Boots in within the walls of their castle.
 Gregor sails off on an underground ocean with only a few soldiers and their giant bats to hunt the Bane in the Labyrinth, an uncharted maze of caverns deep in the Underland's rat lands.